The most important terms in cryptospace.

 Total Value Locked (TVL)

-A fee that is charged for carrying out a transaction on a blockchain.
+A fee charged for carrying out a transaction on a blockchain.

 Trustless

-A system that does not require trust in a central authority, as it is based on mathematical proofs or blockchain technology.
+A system that operates without the need to trust a central authority, relying instead on mathematical proofs or blockchain technology.

 Turing Complete

-The ability of a system to perform any predictable task - important for smart contract platforms.
+The ability of a system to perform any computable task – important for smart contract platforms.

 Unbanked

-People who do not have access to traditional banking services - a target for crypto-financial solutions.
+People who have no access to traditional banking services – a target group for crypto financial solutions.

 Unconfirmed Transaction